Locate-then-Sparsify: Attribution Guided Sparse Strategy for Visual Hallucination Mitigation: Method

 For layers with high attribution scores, we scale the steering intensity proportionally to their normalized attribution scores $\tilde{s}^l$~(\textit{i.e.}, features in higher-scoring layers are steered more strongly).
 The soft weighting achieves a more favorable balance between mitigating hallucinations and preserving the model's generalization capability.

 The detailed implementation of our layer-wise steering strategy is presented in \cref{alg:}.
-Since we only adjust the intensity of steering, our method can be seamlessly integrated into existing feature steering methods~\cite{liu2025reducing,yang2025nullu}, as all of them inherently require an explicit setting of steering intensity.
-Moreover, given a fixed pre-trained LVLM, the layer-wise intensity derived by our framework is generalizable across diverse steering methods, highlighting the broad applicability and strong reusability of our framework.
+Since we only adjust the steering intensity, our method can be seamlessly integrated into existing feature steering methods~\cite{liu2025reducing,yang2025nullu}, as all of them inherently require an explicit setting of steering intensity.
+Moreover, given a fixed pre-trained LVLM, the layer-wise intensity derived by our framework is generalizable across diverse steering methods, highlighting its broad applicability and strong reusability.